blish-hud/blishhud.com/docs/markers/attributes/festival.md

 ## Description

-*Hides the marker if the specified festival is not active.*
+*Hides the marker or trail if one of the specified festivals is not active.*

 | Attribute | Data Type | Example | Description |
 |-|-|-|-|